Listen to the Podcast

 Then the second buyer, or a few more buyers, so you can multiply this times, let’s says 100 people or 100 shares, or 1000 shares, depending on the stock that you’re trading.

-Then you got again, a couple more people start coming in, you got social proof, this stock is starting to head higher, looks to be like there’s momentum, there’s fuel behind the stock, so you have again, more people coming in.
+Then you go again, a couple more people start coming in, you got social proof, this stock is starting to head higher, looks to be like there’s momentum, there’s the fuel behind the stock, so you have again, more people coming in.

 There’s not enough space for everybody

-That’s the thing, if everybody is jumping in right away, it’s going to fuel that stock, it’s going to be crazy, it’s going to spike really big.
+That’s the thing if everybody is jumping in right away, it’s going to fuel that stock, it’s going to be crazy, it’s going to spike big.
 And what does that mean?
 Well, how does that proof come in?

-It’s due to the volume, so as you start looking at it, initially you might have a small little volume spike, later as you continue, that volume spike might grow even bigger.
+It’s due to the volume, so as you start looking at it.
+Initially, you might have a small little volume spike, later as you continue, that volume spike might grow even more significant.

-As that stock starts to pull back, and as we come back into this price level, because as this line opens up or the dance floor opens up, as we have an opening in space, that volume might actually start to get weaker.
+As that stock starts to pull back, and as we come back into this price level because as this line opens up or the dance floor opens up, as we have an opening in space, that volume might start to get weaker.

 So then what happens to the stock again?
 Well, again, the volume starts to pick up, and then when the volume picks up, that stock continues to head higher.

-You can see the volume much bigger than before when you compare these two volumes, it’s a lot lager and that’s what continues to fuel the stock.
+You can see the volume much more significant than before when you compare these two volumes, it’s a lot lager, and that’s what continues to fuel the stock.

 Stock movement is based on crowd behavior

-The issue here is when we have this support and resistance, how it’s being created, is again, if there’s enough people that are willing to step in on the dance floor or still enough people to get food, then that food will still be there, the dancing will keep happening.
+The issue here is when we have this support and resistance, how it’s being created, is again, if there are enough people that are willing to step in on the dance floor or still enough people to get food, then that food will always be there, the dancing will keep happening.

 But the minute there’s not enough people, with crowd behavior, the minute the people get tired of dancing; the people don’t want to get any more food, because there are not more people, that stock will continue selling off.

-The same thing happens on the resistance level, so if you see it selling off in a heavy way at resistance level, then again, you’re looking at the volume, and if volume confirms that, you’ll see it selling off further.
+The same thing happens on the resistance level, so if you see it selling off substantially at a resistance level, then again, you’re looking at the volume, and if volume confirms that, you’ll see it selling off further.

 But it comes down to the key principle here, the key point is this social and crowd behavior, it’s all about the buyers and the sellers.

-It’s easy for you to see that, because you’ve seen in happen, it’s kind of something you deal with on a day to day basis.
-You look at the food, and you see what’s left over for your family, for yourself, how much left overs you’re going to have for tomorrow.
+It’s easy for you to see that, because you’ve seen in happen, it’s something you deal with on a day to day basis.
+You look at the food, and you see what’s left over for your family, for yourself, how much leftovers you’re going to have for tomorrow.

 But otherwise, at midnight, think of it like Cinderella, they’re gone, they’re out, and that’s when the selling takes place.

-This concept you can look at it from an intraday stand point, meaning it happens on an intraday basis, it happens one daily basis, a weekly basis, a monthly basis, and the longer the timeframe you’re looking at, the more concrete the support and resistance line are.
+This concept you can look at it from an intraday standpoint, meaning it happens on an intraday basis, it happens on a daily basis, a weekly basis, a monthly basis, and the longer the timeframe you’re looking at, the more concrete the support and resistance line is.